mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/release-notes/kubernetes-base-addon/index.md

     - Adds concurrency policy Replace configuration to the Grafana home dashboard CronJob to avoid potentially creating an unbound number of pods (COPS-7105)
     - Pins Grafana image to 7.5.6 and bumps kubectl image to 1.20.6 (COPS-6963)

--   Traefik
+-   Traefik-Forward-Auth (TFA)
-    - Brings back the in-cluster storage feature.
+    - Restores the in-cluster storage feature.
+(COPS-7145)

 December 3, 2021